RPTST/ffmpeg-cpp/README.md

 Last change : one can record audio+video webcam (works with Logitech C922)

-TODO : 3 last 3 are missing in the video.
-Maybe some wrongvalue somewhere.
+TODO : 3 last seconds are missing in the video.
+Maybe some wrong value somewhere.

 # ffmpeg-cpp